-1. Total number and others of subscription rights to shares as of December 31, 2022
+1. Total number and others of subscription rights to shares as of December 31, 2023

-(1) Total number of subscription rights to shares 3,057 units (2) Class and number of shares to be delivered Ordinary shares 611,400 shares upon exercise of subscription rights to shares (200 shares per subscription right to shares)
+(1) Total number of subscription rights to shares 1,757 units (2) Class and number of shares to be delivered upon exercise of subscription rights to shares Ordinary shares 351,400 shares (200 shares per subscription right to shares)

-2. Status of subscription rights to shares held by Members of the Board and Audit & Supervisory Board Members of JT as of December 31, 2022
+2. Status of subscription rights to shares held by Members of the Board and Audit & Supervisory Board Members of JT as of December 31, 2023

-(1) Class and number of shares to be delivered upon exercise of subscription rights to shares Ordinary shares 334,600 shares (200 shares per subscription right to shares) (2) Value of property to be contributed when subscription rights to shares are exercised ¥1 per share (3) Assignment of subscription rights to shares The approval of the Board of Directors is required for the assignment of subscription rights to shares.
+(1) Class and number of shares to be delivered upon exercise of subscription rights to shares Ordinary shares 211,800 share (200 shares per subscription right to shares (2) Value of property to be contributed when subscription rights to shares are exercised ¥1 per shar (3) Assignment of subscription rights to shares The approval of the Board of Directors is required for the assignment of subscription rights to shares.
 (4) Conditions for exercising subscription rights to shares Subscription rights to shares holder may exercise his/her subscription rights to shares only if he/she loses his/her all position as Member of the Board, Audit & Supervisory Board Member and Executive Officer.